 Anticipate possible cloud security risks to reduce them and create solutions.

 Which cloud is potentially safe?
 Before choosing a provider, address topics such as network traffic monitoring and the use of various protection systems.
-For example, if attackers flood a cloud service with requests from multiple hijacked computers (so-called denial-of-service attacks), your own service will be blocked.
+For example, if attackers flood a cloud service with requests from multiple hijacked computers (so-called distributed denial-of-service attacks), your own service will be blocked.
 In these cases, providers are obliged to take appropriate precautions.
 Automated incident responses and recovery routines are particularly recommended in the case of an attack to provide security teams with the needed capacities to search for causes, react, recover and protect as quickly as possible.
 To achieve a higher cloud security, also clarify these scenarios with your provider.

 A particularly intelligent solution to handle large amounts of data is edge computing.
 This is an ideal extension to the cloud, as it provides computing capacities available at the edge of the cloud, i. e. decentralized where data actually occurs.
 A microprocessor collects data independently from the cloud, derives actions from them and channels them.
 These processes take place at the edge of the transition between two data points.
 Edge computing provides a great advantage to cloud security, as the data is filtered, bundled and anonymized before it is transferred to the cloud.